bt3gl/building_blog/content/natas_wargames.md

 ### Level 0 and 1: Simple source code inspection

-The first two levels starts with a simple HTML page.
+The first two levels start with a simple HTML page.
 No hints.

 Obviously, the first thing we do is ti take a look  at the source code.